Here is a bargain stock you should look at : Community Health Systems, Inc. (CYH)

 Community Health Systems, Inc. (NYSE:CYH) trade information

-Despite being -1.86% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 06 when the CYH stock price touched $5.11-6 or saw a rise of 6.94%.
-Year-to-date, Community Health Systems, Inc. shares have moved 64.14%, while the 5-day performance has seen it change 14.98%.
-Over the past 30 days, the shares of Community Health Systems, Inc. (NYSE:CYH) have changed -7.39%.
-Short interest in the company has seen 7.34 Million shares shorted with days to cover at 4.56.
+Sporting 5.39% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 06 when the CYH stock price touched $5.11-4 or saw a rise of 4.4%.
+Year-to-date, Community Health Systems, Inc. shares have moved 68.62%, while the 5-day performance has seen it change 10.14%.
+Over the past 30 days, the shares of Community Health Systems, Inc. (NYSE:CYH) have changed 4.94%.
+Short interest in the company has seen 7.34 Million shares shorted with days to cover at 4.53.

 Community Health Systems, Inc. (CYH) estimates and forecasts